FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-console.md

 {: .warning}
 > Only use **Kill** if your server is not responding to a normal Stop.
 Force-stopping can occasionally cause data loss if the server has not finished saving.

-For non-Minecraft servers, the Popup, Share, and View Mode controls are tucked under a dropdown menu (**...**) in the header.
+For non-Minecraft servers, the Popup, Share, and View Mode controls are tucked under a dropdown menu (**...**) in the header instead of appearing in the tab bar.

 ### Startup Queue